openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 ## Usage Instructions

-API sample code usage instructions:
+API example code usage instructions:

-- If the first line of sample code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the first line of example code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If an example requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For the aforementioned sample projects and configuration templates, see [Cangjie Sample Code Instructions](../../cj-development-intro.md#cangjie-sample-code-instructions).
+For the aforementioned example projects and configuration templates, please refer to [Cangjie Example Code Instructions](../../cj-development-intro.md#仓颉示例代码说明).

 ## func createNetConnection(?NetSpecifier, UInt32)